-When possible (for example, in the case of a scheduled surgery) employees should give 30 days of advance notice of absences.
+When possible (for example, in the case of a scheduled surgery) employees are asked to give advance notice to allow for appropriate scheduling and coverage.
 Employees should review the Family and Medical Leave section of the Employee Handbook on for further guidelines.